shamPJ/learning/comp_nets_notes/Ch2.md

 - **Connection-oriented service**
     **Handshaking procedure**:
-    - TCP has the client and server exchange transportlayer control information with each other before the app-level messages begin to flow.
+    - TCP has the client and server exchange transport layer control information with each other before the app-level messages begin to flow.
     - Alerts the client and server, allowing them to prepare for an onslaught of packets.
 After the handshaking phase, a TCP connection is said to exist between the sockets of the two processes.
     - The connection is a full-duplex connection in that the two processes can send messages to each other over the connection at the same time.
     - When the application finishes sending messages, it must tear down the connection.